-First Grade Math Curriculum and Standards - Lessons, Activities, Worksheets - Measurement
+First Grade Math Curriculum and Standards Summary

 With Time4Learning, math lessons are taught by engaging characters in colorful, fun activities.

-1st graders learn about "parts of a whole" from Sally and Pong in 'The Art of Fractions" lesson.
+First graders learn about "parts of a whole" from Sally and Pong in "The Art of Fractions" lesson.

 Additional Resources Related to First Grade Math

-If you’re interested in the first grade math lesson plans, you might also be interested in:
+If you’re interested in the first grade math, you might also be interested in other first grade subjects:

 - Free printable first grade math worksheet